Time

 Denkmal für die Verfolgten der NS-Militärjustiz

-Ausstellung mit den Wettbewerbsentwürfen zum Denkmal für die Verfolgten der
+Ausstellung mit den Wettbewerbsentwürfen zum Denkmal für die Verfolgten

 NS-Militärjustiz am Ballhausplatz.